Suit Style - Steamer, Springsuit, Somewhere in the middle?

 S - Standard S sizing suit for your average human

-MS - shorter M sizing suit for your shorter than average human
+MS - A shorter M sizing suit for your shorter than average human

 M - Standard M sizing suit for your average human